-Our metal barn kits can provide a place for animals to seek shelter, rest or feed.
-The buildings have the ability to be open on both ends, one end or closed if access needs to be limited.
+Our metal barn kits can provide a place for animals to seek shelter, rest, or feed.
+The buildings have the ability to be open on both ends, on one end, or closed if access needs to be limited.
 The arches are easy to clean—just dampen a cloth and use a bit of soap to wipe down the steel arches.
 Plus, steel walls will resist breakage when kicked by animals.

-Texas has the highest number and greatest variety of natural disasters for any state.
+Texas has the highest number and greatest variety of natural disasters of any state.
 Since the 1850s, at least 64 hurricanes have hit the Lone Star State.